abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Klein four](../03_monoid/klein_four_as_product.svg)

-The product of the two groups presented is called the *Klein four-group* and it is the simplest *non-cyclic Abelian* group.
+The product of the two groups presented is called the *Klein four-group* and it is the simplest *non-cyclic commutative* group.

 Another way to present the Klein four-group is the *group of symmetries of a non-square rectangle*.